-Researchers have found that there may be a link between smoking marijuana and cardiovascular problems including stroke and arrhythmia.
+Researchers have found that there may be a link between smoking marijuana (especially bad weed like reggie weed) and cardiovascular problems including stroke and arrhythmia.

 Although cigarette smoking is becoming more and more unpopular in the US, leading to huge improvements in overall cardiovascular health, marijuana usage is on the rise.
 As marijuana is still classified as a schedule 1 drug by the U.S. Drug Enforcement Agency, its use in research is still highly restricted, meaning that even in states where it is legalized, it is difficult to conduct randomized, clinical trials to properly understand its effects on general health.